samdjones/dptool/README.md

 ## Installing

+The quickest way to get up and running (if you have the Golang toolchain installed), is to build from source:

+    $ go get github.com/samdjones/dptool

+dptool should now be on your PATH (assuming $GOPATH/bin is on your PATH as usual).

-First of all download a binary suitable for your platform from [releases](../../releases), or build from source as described later.
-If you go the binary download route, your binary will be called something like 'dptool-linux-amd64' - it is suggested you rename it to simply 'dptool'.
+If you can't build from source, download a binary suitable for your platform from [releases](../../releases).
+Your binary will be called something like 'dptool-linux-amd64' - it is suggested you rename it to simply 'dptool'.
 The rest of this doc assumes you did.

-Either way, add the binary to your PATH.
+Either way, make sure the binary is on your PATH.

 ## Running